UdhavSharma/Deep-Learning-Library/README.md

 # Deep-Learning-Library
-A deep learning library made in C++ using OpenCV used to create CNN architectures.\n Requires OpenCV to be pre-installed.\n
+A deep learning library made in C++ using OpenCV used to create CNN architectures.
+ Requires OpenCV to be pre-installed.
  OpenCV's UMat data type is used for matrix multiplication which makes use of GPU for faster calculations.

 #  Layers